Government Hooker: Live performances and media usage

 In October 2011, Gaga performed "Government Hooker" at the Clinton Foundation's Decade of Difference celebration at the Hollywood Bowl in Los Angeles, California.
 The song was featured in a promotional video for the 2011 MTV Video Music Awards on August 18, 2011.

 "Government Hooker" was included on the setlist of the Born This Way Ball, Gaga's third headlining tour (2012–2013).
 The song was performed as the second song in the setlist, after "Highway Unicorn (Road to Love)".
 Following a brief interlude, Gaga appeared from one of the doors of the big castle prop on the stage, wearing an Alien-esque outfit, and walked down the steps.
-She preceded to take part in a sexual routine with one of her dancers.
-During the breakdown, Gaga pulled a gun out of a draw and shot the dancer and then sung the chorus one more time and telling the crowd, 'Welcome to the Born This Way Ball' and shot the castle gates open.
+She then appeared to take part in a sexual routine with one of her dancers.
+During the breakdown, Gaga pulled a gun out of a drawer and pretended to shoot the dancer.
+She performed the song's chorus one more time before telling the crowd, "welcome to the Born This Way Ball", and 'shooting' the castle gates open.

-Gaga performed "Government Hooker", the first time in five years, on her 2018–2020 Las Vegas residency show, Enigma.
-She was wearing an armor-like bodysuit, and concluded the performance by changing the song's lyrics to address the Trump administration ("I’ll make you squeal baby/Donald Trump, if you pay me.")
+Gaga later performed "Government Hooker", for the first time in nearly six years, during her Las Vegas residency show, Enigma (2018-2020).
+The track followed a medley of fellow Born This Way tracks, "Scheiße" and "Judas", and showed Gaga wearing an illuminated armor-like bodysuit with a blue, anime-inspired wig.
+She performed vogue-like choreography before segueing into a cover of David Bowie's 1997 single, "I'm Afraid of Americans".
+During "Government Hooker", Gaga changed the song's lyrics to address the Trump administration ("I’ll make you squeal baby/Donald Trump, if you pay me.")